DAS Key Players

 System Integrators, aka Value Added Resellers (VARs), are responsible for the design, installation and commissioning of the DAS.
 In some cases, System Integrators will also offer monitoring and maintenance packages.
 Some system integrators perform this work themselves, while others act as a project management shop and subcontract out the bulk of the work.
 Either business model can lead to a successful DAS deployment if the integrator has the expertise to manage the project appropriately.

 Neutral Host Providers

-An informed customer can become a key player in the design, deployment and operation of their DAS.
+An informed customer can become a key player in the design, deployment and operation of their own DAS.
 Unfortunately, most building owners don’t have the time to understand the intricacies of the DAS marketplace.
-By hiring a third party subject matter expert, you can ensure that your interests are protected and the solution provided is the best for your venue and customers.
+By hiring Steel in the Air, you can ensure that your interests are protected and the solution provided is the best for your venue and customers.